anssec/nmaptomminjector/README.md

      Output              : 23 IPs Firewall - PT_enriched.mm
 `

-Open the `.mm` file in FreeMind — every IP node now has its ports as child nodes, each colour-coded by state, each with a folded **Test Cases** subtree ready to work through.
+Open the `.mm` file in FreeMind every IP node now has its ports as child nodes, each colour-coded by state, each with a folded **Test Cases** subtree ready to work through.

 ---

-*Built for internal VAPT use.
-Runs entirely offline — no data leaves the machine.*